b30wulffz/Lets-Break-Bricks/README.md

   - once all the bricks (except unbreakable bricks) are destroyed.
   - when all the lives are finished.
 - There are 3 lives per game.
-- A life is finished, when there are no balls left on the board.
+- A life is lost, when there are no balls left on the board.
 - A ball gets destoyed once it touches the bottom of the board.
 - Powerups can be collected by moving the paddle below the dropping powerup.
+- Powerups get reset when a life is lost.
-- When a brick is destroyed, the score gets calculated by adding the points.
+- When a brick is destroyed, its points are added in the score.
 - When the game gets over, you can see your total score and the total time elapsed.
 - If you want to replay the game after the game gets over, you need to quit the game, and then restart it using the first instruction.